 Application and Admission

 Admission to the Nurse Anesthesia Concentration follows applicable policies and procedures of LLU and the School of Nursing and is overseen by the Nurse Anesthesia Concentration Admissions Committee.
 This committee intends that applicants are qualified for the proposed curriculum and capable of benefiting from the educational experience.
 This is accomplished through examination of evidence of scholastic competence, requisite licensure, clinical experience, moral and ethical standards, and significant qualities of character and personality.
-The application period is from September 1 - December 15.
-Priority admission deadline is November 1.
+The application period is from June 1 - August 1.
+All official documents must be submitted by September 1.
+As of July 1st, 2021, there is no priority deadline.

 - Application with personal statement.